zobyer/zobyer/README.md

 # Hi, This is A. H. M. Zobyer
-A Full Stack developer from Bangladesh, based in Dhaka
+A Full Stack Developer from Bangladesh, based in Dhaka

 ## About Me